 Back in the day, there used to be books written about propriety, politeness, and manners in any sort of social circumstance.
 But what about today?
 Where is the Emily Post of the digital society?
-And what might she have to say about the etiquette surrounding remote work and digital communication?
+And what might she have to say about the etiquette surrounding the advantages of remote working and digital communication?

 If you've started using Wrike and are wondering about "proper manners" when collaborating with remote team members, then allow us to suggest these 11 rules of remote work etiquette (especially when using a tool like Wrike).
 Incorporating these rules into your daily work should smoothen collaboration and make it much more pleasant for your team, no matter where they may be working.